mainsail-crew/MainsailOS/docs/configuration.md

 ## Introduction
 Once you have completed the initial [setup](installation.md) and opened [http://v-coreos.local/](v-coreos.local) in your browser, you are almost ready to print.
 There's a just a few things to go over to make sure the configuration matches your particular setup.
 ## Fluidd
 Fluidd is the control interface for your printer.
-Fluidd is web application that talks to Klipper through Moonraker (the Klipper API).
-Fluidd is what you'll be using to start prints, monitor progress, configure your klipper and much more.
+Fluidd is a web application that talks to Klipper through Moonraker (the Klipper API).
+Fluidd is what you'll be using to start prints, monitor progress, configure klipper and much more.
 Fluidd is what you see when you open [http://v-coreos.local/](http://v-coreos.local/);

 ![Fluidd](_media/fluidd.png)